deco3500-2017/Genius/Interviews/genius_interview2.md

 * What is your normal way to share your life with others?Hangout or ?
 * What do you usually do when your are free?
 * How do you meet new friends?
-* Do you join any social clubs to kill your time?
+* Do you join any social clubs to skill your time?

 # Results